rpbouman/huey/README.md

 Hovering over the Activate/Deactive button reveals an action to change the state:
 - if the secret is in the active state, clicking the corresponding toolbar button deactivas it
 - if the secret is in the inactive state, clicking the corresponding toolbar button activates it

-## Integrating and/or Embedding Huey

-You can embed huey inside a frame on your own webpage and control the application by sending it commands using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage" target="_blank" rel="noopener noreferrer">`postMessage()`-method</a>.
-Currently this experimental feature is under development and not documented in detail.
-Please checkout src/PostMessageInterface/PostMessageTestbed.html for an example that illustrates this feature.

 # Development, Releases, and contributions